anthony-spedaliere/circom-three-factorization-problem/README.md

 ## Usage

-The circuit takes four inputs:
+The circuit takes three inputs:

 - x1: First factor
 - x2: Second factor
 - x3: Third factor

+And produces one output:

-- x4: Product to verify
+- x4: Product of the three factors

 The circuit will verify that x4 equals the product of x1, x2, and x3.